gateio/gateapi-go/docs/SpotApi.md

 > TriggerTime CountdownCancelAllSpot(ctx, countdownCancelAllSpotTask)

-Countdown cancel orders
+Countdown cancel orders.

 Spot order heartbeat detection.
 If there is no \"cancel existing countdown\" or \"set new countdown\" when the user-set `timeout` time is reached, the related `spot pending orders` will be automatically cancelled.
 This interface can be called repeatedly to set a new countdown or cancel the countdown.
 Usage example: Repeat this interface at 30s intervals, setting the countdown `timeout` to `30 (seconds)` each time.
 If this interface is not called again within 30 seconds, all pending orders on the `market` you specified will be automatically cancelled.
-If no `market` is specified, all market pending orders will be cancelled.
+If no `market` is specified, all market cancelled.
 If the `timeout` is set to 0 within 30 seconds, the countdown timer will be terminated and the automatic order cancellation function will be cancelled.

 ### Required Parameters